-The key physical habitat components for each of the study species were determined based on the primary constituent elements identified in the U.S. Fish and Wildlife Service' (USFWS) current critical habitat designations and listings for each species as well as other relevant technical reports and scientific studies on the species.
+The key physical habitat components for each of the study species were determined based on the primary constituent elements identified in the U.S. Fish and Wildlife Service' (USFWS) current critical habitat designations2 and listings for each species as well as other relevant technical reports and scientific studies on the species.
 Primary constituent elements are those habitat components that are essential for foraging, sheltering, reproduction, migration, and dispersal.
 The key physical habitat components and primary constituent elements for each species are summarized below and discussed in greater detail in the appropriate subsequent sections of this report.
 Specific buffer recommendations and requirements are not included in the species profiles.
-Requirements, guidelines or recommendations for buffers of specific widths for some species have been incorporated into Biological Opinions or appear in the scientific
+Requirements, guidelines or recommendations for buffers of specific widths for some species have been incorporated into Biological Opinions or appear in the scientific literature.
+However, these suggested buffer widths are variable because appropriate buffer widths depend on a variety of factors, including: adjacent habitat, adjacent existing and future land uses, topography, and potential or existing threats.
+Such variable factors are better addressed on a site-specific rather than a generic basis (i.e., one size does not fit all).
+The species profiles do, however, contain information about suitable adjacent habitats, where relevant, to help guide planning for appropriate buffers.

-&lt;sup>2 The following critical habitat designations were reviewed: tidewater goby (USFWS 2000), southern steelhead (NMFS 2000), arroyo toad (USFWS 2001), least Bell's vireo (USFWS 1994), and southwestern willow flycatcher (USFWS 1997).
+2 The following critical habitat designations were reviewed: tidewater goby (USFWS 2000), southern steelhead (NMFS 2000), arroyo toad (USFWS 2001), least Bell's vireo (USFWS 1994), and southwestern willow flycatcher (USFWS 1997).
 Note that the critical habitat for the southwestern willow flycatcher has since been vacated by New Mexico Cattle Growers Ass'n v.
 USFWS, 248 F. 3d 1277 (10th Cir.
 2001).